Aero-ComSci/Bell-Ringer----220/README.md

 [Bridge]
 32 bits in a row
 High to low they neatly flow
-From -2^31 to the thirty-one
+From minus one to the thirty-one
 All compacted in this binary show

 [Chorus]
 Binary love flip the bits and go
 Negative feelings simply overflow
-From zero down to thirty-two
+From zero up to thirty-two
-In the end it’s all just ones and zeros
+In the end it’s all just ones and zeros ones and zeroes in the end its all ones and zeroes